The 9 Biggest Virtual Reality Stocks

 6. Tencent Holdings

 Video games and social media applications are two of the biggest catalysts for driving VR adoption, and Tencent has very strong positions in both categories.
-The China-based tech giant is the world's biggest gaming company and is responsible for hit titles like League of Legends, Honor of Kings, and Game for Peace.
-It also owns WeChat, the country's biggest social media platform and one that functions as a hub for an ecosystem for thousands of mini-apps in addition to its core social network features.
+The China-based tech giant is the world's biggest gaming company and is responsible for hit titles such as League of Legends, Honor of Kings, and Game for Peace.
+It also owns WeChat, the country's biggest social-media platform and one that functions as a hub for an ecosystem for thousands of mini-apps in addition to its core social network features.
 That makes Tencent a natural fit for the VR market.

-The company has developed games exclusively for VR platforms and built headset functionality into some of its titles, but its exposure to virtual reality in the gaming space extends beyond its own efforts.
+The company has developed games exclusively for VR platforms and built headset functionality into some of its titles, but its exposure to VR in the gaming space extends beyond its own efforts.
 In addition to making its own video games, Tencent also owns substantial stakes in other large gaming companies -- including Activision Blizzard, Glu Mobile, Ubisoft, and Epic Games -- among many others.
-It also owns large stakes in gameplay streaming platforms Huya and Douyu, so it could benefit if VR sees increased adoption in that corner of the industry in addition to having plenty of potential with its own social media platforms.
+It also owns large stakes in gameplay streaming platforms Huya and Douyu, so it could benefit if VR sees increased adoption in that corner of the industry, in addition to having plenty of potential with its own social-media platforms.

-The company's CEO Pony Ma has expressed interest in building a virtual-reality version of WeChat, and the project is reportedly in development.
-Some augmented reality features have already launched on the platform, and additional AR and VR functionality will likely be added.
+The company's CEO, Pony Ma, has expressed interest in building a VR version of WeChat, and the project is reportedly in development.
+Some AR features have already launched on the platform, and additional AR and VR functionality is likely to be added.

 Like other social networks, WeChat is primarily monetized through digital advertising, and the immersive potential of AR and VR suggests big potential in the ad space.
-Studies have shown that ads on theses new display mediums tend to produce much higher engagement than traditional digital ads.
+Studies have shown that ads on these new display mediums tend to produce much higher engagement than do traditional digital ads.

 7. Intel

-High-end virtual reality experiences require powerful hardware.
-In order to create an immersive experience, most non-phone VR applications render the image you're seeing twice -- once for each eye.
+High-end VR experiences require powerful hardware.
+To create an immersive experience, most non-phone VR applications render the image you're seeing twice -- once for each eye.
 VR experiences also tend to be more satisfying when running at faster frame rates and higher resolutions.
-Failing to render at high resolutions and frame rates can actually cause users to experience dizziness and nausea because the information your eyes are transmitting to the brain differs so much from what you're used to.
+Failing to render at high resolutions and frame rates can cause users to experience dizziness and nausea because the information your eyes are transmitting to the brain differs so much from what you're used to.
 Delivering on all of these extra requirements requires a lot of extra processing power, and Intel's newer, more powerful processors have been designed with this mind.

 In addition to designing VR-ready processors, Intel has also dabbled in VR device hardware.
-The company initially planned to release its own virtual-reality headset, dubbed "Project Alloy," but the product never hit the market.
+The company initially planned to release its own VR headset, in a plan dubbed "Project Alloy," but the product never hit the market.

-It looks like the chip giant's ambitions in the headset-hardware space have been scrapped, but the company has developed high-end 360-degree cameras and software that's used to broadcast professional sports-content for VR devices.
-The company's True View 360-degree technology has been used by sports organizations including the NBA, MLB, NFL, PGA, and the Premier League.
+It looks as if the chip giant's ambitions in the headset-hardware space have been scrapped, but the company has developed high-end 360-degree cameras and software that are used to broadcast professional sports-content for VR devices.
+Sports organizations including the NBA, MLB, NFL, PGA, and the Premier League have used the company's True View 360-degree technology.

 8. Qualcomm

 The chipmaker has a presence in the device hardware and software spaces as well.
-Qualcomm has made its own VR headsets for software developers to work on, and it's working on a consumer-level untethered headset that can also be connected to a computer for improved performance.The company is also partnering with Pokemon Go developer Niantic Labs in order to develop augmented-reality glasses.
+Qualcomm has made its own VR headsets for software developers to work on, and it's working on a consumer-level untethered headset that can also be connected to a computer for improved performance.The company is also partnering with Pokemon Go developer Niantic Labs to develop AR glasses.

-On the software side, Qualcomm offers a toolkit for developers making virtual reality applications that run off of its Snapdragon mobile processors.
-The company is also betting that its software and hardware solutions combined with cloud-computing and 5G internet can bring about huge improvements for mobile-based virtual reality and augmented reality.
-The company launched its Boundless XR (short for "extended reality) platform in March 2019.
-Boundless XR allows for processing to be split between a mobile device and a computer or cloud server, paving the way for VR and AR experiences that are significantly better than what would be possible if a relatively low-power device like a phone had to do all the lifting.
+On the software side, Qualcomm offers a toolkit for developers making VR applications that run off its Snapdragon mobile processors.
+The company is also betting that its software and hardware solutions combined with cloud-computing and 5G internet can bring about huge improvements for mobile-based VR and AR.
+The company launched its Boundless XR platform (that's short for "extended reality") in March 2019, allowing for processing to be split between a mobile device and a computer or cloud server, and paving the way for VR and AR experiences that are significantly better than what would be possible if a relatively low-power device like a phone had to do all the work.

 9. Sony

-While Microsoft has been hesitant to pursue virtual reality for its Xbox platform, Sony eagerly jumped into the space -- and it's had impressive success in the market.
-PlayStation VR launched in 2016, and the company debuted a slightly updated version of the device the following year.
-Sony's VR device has outperformed more-advanced, PC-focused headsets like the Oculus Rift and HTC Vive despite the PlayStation 4 user base being smaller than the PC user base.
+While Microsoft has been hesitant to pursue VR for its Xbox platform, Sony eagerly jumped into the space -- and it's had impressive success in the market.
+PlayStation VR launched in 2016, and the company rolled out a slightly updated version of the device the following year.
+Sony's VR device has outperformed more advanced PC-focused headsets such as the Oculus Rift and HTC Vive even though the PlayStation 4 user base is smaller than the PC user base.

-The PlayStation VR currently stands as the best-selling high-end VR device, illustrating that video game content is a big driving factor in adoption for virtual reality.
-Research by TrendForce suggests that Sony shipped 36.7% of total non-phone VR headsets in 2018 and had a 43% of headset shipments in 2019 -- making it the far-and-away market leader in the category.
+The PlayStation VR currently stands as the best-selling high-end VR device, illustrating that video game content is a big driving factor in adoption for VR.
+Research from TrendForce suggests that Sony shipped 36.7% of total non-phone VR headsets in 2018 and had a 43% of headset shipments in 2019 -- making it far and away the market leader in the category.

 Approach VR with a long view and evaluate stocks holistically

-If you're looking to invest in virtual reality stocks, it's important that you make your investment choices based on the overall company and not just the VR components of its business.
-That's especially true when dealing with the mega-cap and large-cap stocks profiled on this list.
+If you're looking to invest in VR stocks, it's important that you make your investment choices based on the overall company and not just the VR components of its business.
+That's especially true when dealing with the megacap and large-cap stocks profiled on this list.

-There aren't many publicly traded pure-play virtual reality companies to choose from, and the resources needed to develop industry-leading hardware and software in the space means that it's top players tend to be the established giants of technology.
-The other side of that dynamic, for virtual reality investors, is that these giant companies typically have a wide range of businesses that also have to be evaluated in order to make sufficiently informed investment decisions.
+There aren't many publicly traded pure-play VR companies to choose from, and the resources needed to develop industry-leading hardware and software in the space means the top players tend to be the established giants of technology.
+The other side of that dynamic, for VR investors, is that these giant companies typically have a wide range of businesses that also have to be evaluated to make sufficiently informed investment decisions.

-In many cases, a company's strengths in other businesses will bolster its chances of success in virtual reality, but it's possible that a large company could have a very successful VR unit and still post poor stock performance due to other areas of the business underperforming.
+In many cases, a company's strengths in other businesses will bolster its chances of success in VR, but it's possible that a large company could have a very successful VR unit and still a post poor stock performance if other areas of the business underperform.

 10 stocks we like better than Qualcomm